slaclab/smurf-tpg-ioc-docker/README.md

 163326dec993        smurf-tpg-ioc       "./st.cmd"          31 seconds ago      Up 30 seconds                           awesome_raman
 ```

-### Attaching to the container running in the background

-You can attached to the container with the command `docker attach smurf-tpg-ioc`.
-And you can detached again pressing `CRTL+p` followed by `CRTL+q`.
+You can attach to the container with the command `docker attach smurf-tpg-ioc`.
+Detatch with `CRTL+p` followed by `CRTL+q`.

-### Stop and container

 You can stop the container with the command `docker stop smurf-tpg-ioc`.